Garden Key

 Arriving at Garden Key

 The only way to visit Garden Key and all other areas of Dry Tortugas National Park is by boat or seaplane.
 Ferry and seaplane passengers travel directly from Key West to Garden Key.
 Entrance fees are included in ticket price.
-Those passengers traveling here by personal vessel must stop by Garden Key to pay the entrance fee and file a free boat permit.
+Those passengers traveling here by personal vessel must stop by Garden Key to pay the entrance fee.
+To find more information about bringing your own boat, click here Boating.

 Map of Garden Key showing area closures